kalashnikxvxiii/Limited-Spectator/wiki/FAQ-and-Troubleshooting.md

 ## 📌 Version Notice

-This FAQ covers both versions:
-- **Stable v1.0.2**: Production-ready, no config file
-- **Beta v1.1.0**: Configuration system available

-When config examples are mentioned, they apply to **Beta v1.1.0 only**.
+**Current Stable Version: v1.1.1**

+This FAQ covers Limited Spectator v1.1.1 with full configuration support.
+Configuration examples can be customized in `config/limitedspectator-common.toml`.

+Legacy versions (v1.0.2, v1.1.0-beta) are superseded by v1.1.1.

 ---